 The New England Collegiate Conference is a NCAA Division III conference that was established in 2007.
 The NECC consists of 10 schools located in New England.
 The conference headquarters in located in Attleboro, Mass.

-The New England Collegiate Conference conducts championships in men’s and women’s cross country, field hockey, men’s and women’s soccer, men's and women’s volleyball, men’s and women’s basketball, baseball, softball, men's golf, and men’s and women’s lacrosse.
+The New England Collegiate Conference conducts championships in men’s and women’s cross country, field hockey, men’s and women’s soccer, men's and women’s volleyball, men’s and women’s basketball, baseball, softball, and men’s and women’s lacrosse.
 Playoff champions receive the conference’s automatic bid to the NCAA Tournament each year.

 National College Athlete Honor Society

 Eastern Nazarene College became the 10th college or university in Massachusetts to be accepted as a member of the Alpha Chapter of the National College Athlete Honor Society, Chi Alpha Sigma.

 The NCAHS recognizes students who receive a varsity letter in their sport while maintaining a 3.4 or higher cumulative GPA by completing five or more semesters.
 Besides being based on outstanding scholarship, the athlete must earn an athletic letter and be recommended for excellent character and citizenship.
 The mission of the NCAHS is to bring honor and recognition to deserving student-athletes, their families, teams, athletic departments and college in much the same way as Phi Beta Kappa honors academic achievement.
 The governing board of the NCAHS represents all levels of competition in the NCAA and NAIA.